crowdfavorite-mirrors/wp-feedburner-plugin/readme.txt

 == Installation ==

 1. Copy the feedburner-plugin folder into wp-content/plugins
-1. Activate the plugin through the 'Plugins'
+1. Activate the plugin through the Plugins menu
 1. Configure your feed from the new Feedburner Settings submenu

 == Changelog ==

+= 1.46 =
+* Added "Do not redirect author feeds" option.
+Patch contributed by Robert McFrazier (lxbn.lexblog.com)
+* Translators: please update your translations to include the new author feeds message (msgid "Do not redirect author feeds") if you can.
+Thanks!
+* Added Russian translation by Pribory Trista (http://vizitti.com)

 = 1.45 =
 * Moved options to Settings menu